 380.3.2.
-In any event, even if Netscape has recently been able to secure additional distribution on the desktop from OEMs -- placement for which it must pay, as it paid

-Compaq -- that would not demonstrate the absence of competitive harm from Microsoft's conduct.
-Microsoft, as explained, has been able through its anticompetitive conduct to garner substantial browser market share and, by doing so, to vitiate the threat to its operating system monopoly that Netscape's browser posed.
+In any event, even if Netscape has recently been able to secure additional distribution on the desktop from OEMs -- placement for which it must pay, as it paid Compaq - explained, has been able through its anticompetitive conduct to garner substantial browser market share and, by doing so, to vitiate the threat to its operating system monopoly that Netscape's browser posed.